vacuumlabs/react-custom-validation/README.md

 }
 ```

-### Multiple-field validation

-It is extremely easy to validate multiple fields.
-For example, see the
+Note that multiple-field validations (such as `passwordsMatch`) are very easy to
+specify.
+Apart from absolutely straighforward definition of rules, one just
-`passwordsMatch` validation above.
-Note that you have to specify all fields that
+needs to provide the list of all fields involved in the validation, so that
-the validation depends on.
-This is used to provide correct show/hide
-recommendations (we want to show the result only if all fields have been touched
-already).
+correct show/hide recommendations can be given.

-## API
+## API Documentation

 ### `validationConfig(props)`